wix/stylable/_docs/references/pseudo-elements.md

 Use `::` to access an internal part of a component after a [custom tag selector](./tag-selectors.md#custom-element) or after an [extended class selector](./extend-stylesheet.md).

-In this example, you can [import](./imports.md) a `VideoPlayer` component into your stylesheet, and style an internal part called `play-button` overriding its original styling.
+In this example, you [import](./imports.md) a `VideoPlayer` component into your stylesheet, and style an internal part called `play-button` overriding its original styling.

 ### CSS API:
 ```css